echoWanderer/altV-Chat/README.md

 **This resource still needs testing and improving.
 It's not ready to use in production.**

 *This content is not affiliated with alt:MP Team.*

-**[ATTENTION]** After next update (1.0.0) resource will be no longer actively developed.
-You can still make this resource better by contributing it by forking it or making pull request.

 Made with **<3** for alt:V community!

 ---